OUR Editorial Staff

 Vice President and Publisher

 In April 2013, Dawn Davis joined Simon & Schuster as the VP and Publisher of 37 INK, an imprint within the Atria Publishing Group.
-Since launching 37 INK, she has published several New York Times bestsellers, including I Can’t Make This Up by Kevin Hart, The Butler: A Witness to History by Wil Haygood, The Misadventures of Awkward Black Girl by Issa Rae, whose show, Insecure, has already received award recognition in its first season, Dear Leader: My Escape from North Korea by Jang Jin- Sung, and Wake Up Happy: The Dream Big, Win Big Guide to Transforming Your Life by Michael Strahan.
+Since launching 37 INK, she has published the highly reviewed Heads of the Colored People by Nafissa Thompson-Spires, the National Book Award finalist, Never Caught: The Washingtons Relentless Pursuit of Their Runaway Slave, Ona Judge, several New York Times bestsellers, including The Butler: A Witness to History by Wil Haygood, Dear Leader: My Escape from North Korea by Jang Jin- Sung, The Misadventures of Awkward Black Girl by Issa Rae, whose show, Insecure, received award recognition in its first season, and I Can’t Make This Up by Kevin Hart.
 For twelve years, she had been at HarperCollins, directing the Amistad imprint.
-During her time at Amistad, she published numerous well-known, highly acclaimed bestselling authors, including Edward P. Jones, author of The Known World, winner of the Pulitzer Prize, National Book Critics Circle, and the IMPAC Awards for Fiction; Steve Harvey, author of the #1 bestsellers Straight Talk, No Chaser and Act Like a Lady, Think Like a Man, which launched as a #1 box office film and talk show; Chris Gardner, whose life story was published as the memoir The Pursuit of Happyness and the inspiration for the popular motion picture starring Will Smith; Attica Locke, author of Black Water Rising, a finalist for the Los Angeles Times Book Prize and the Edgar Award, and Dolen Perkins-Valdez, author of the New York Times bestselling novel Wench.
+During her time at Amistad, she published numerous well-known, highly acclaimed bestselling authors, including Edward P. Jones, author of The Known World, winner of the Pulitzer Prize, National Book Critics Circle, and the IMPAC Awards for Fiction; Steve Harvey, author of the #1 bestsellers Straight Talk, No Chaser and Act Like a Lady, Think Like a Man, which launched as a #1 box office film and talk show; Chris Gardner, whose life story was published as the memoir The Pursuit of Happyness and the inspiration for the popular motion picture starring Will Smith; Attica Locke, author of the novel Black Water Rising, a finalist for the Los Angeles Times Book Prize and the Edgar Award, and Dolen Perkins-Valdez, author of the New York Times bestselling novel Wench.

 Chelcee Johns joined 37 Ink in the fall of 2017.
 She has previously worked as an Associate Agent at Serendipity Literary Agency, on the editorial team at Moguldom Media Group and as a freelance Editor.
 She is a graduate of NYU’s MS in Publishing: Digital and Print Media.
 She assists Dawn Davis with her projects.